-Mexico to bury archeological find because of virus costs
+Mexico to bury archaeological find because of virus costs

 MEXICO CITY (AP) — The costs of dealing with the coronavirus pandemic have forced Mexican archaeologists to re-bury a unusual find that combined colonial and pre-Hispanic features.

-The National Institute of Anthropogy and History had announced in 2009 that it found a flood control tunnel on the outskirts of Mexico City that had Spanish construction techniques but carved Aztec symbols embedded in it.
+The National Institute of Anthropology and History had announced in 2019 that it found a flood control tunnel on the outskirts of Mexico City that had Spanish construction techniques but carved Aztec symbols embedded in it.

 The institute had planned to make an exhibit of the strange tunnel, which was apparently built in the early 1600s.
 It replaced an earlier Aztec flood-control system built in the 1400s to protect Mexico City, then an island surrounded by shallow lakes, against periodic floods.
 After the Spanish conquered the Aztec capital in 1521, they unwisely destroyed parts of the pre-Hispanic system.